 But if someone is missing all the cues or you are sending wrong cues to be “polite,” that can get pretty messy.
 And in some cases downright ugly.
 It’s fun to find a new friend.
 But if it’s truly going to work, you might as well take it slowly to avoid those “uh oh” moments.

-A few cues to be aware of when you first meet someone:
+Cues to be aware of when meeting someone:

 - Sustained eye contact and / or deep eye contact